ably77/gloo-mesh-argocd-blog/README.md

 ![](https://github.com/ably77/gloo-mesh-argocd-blog/blob/main/images/arch2.png)

 # Prerequisites
 The tutorial is intended to be demonstrated using three Kubernetes clusters.
-The instructions have been tested locally on k3d + MetalLB setup as well as in EKS and GKE.
+The instructions have been tested locally on k3d, as well as in EKS and GKE.
 The scope of this guide does not cover the installation and setup of Kubernetes, and expects users to provide this as a prerequisite.
 The instructions below expect the cluster contexts to be `mgmt`, `cluster1`, and `cluster2`.
 An example output below:
 ```
 % kubectl config get-contexts
 CURRENT   NAME        CLUSTER          AUTHINFO             NAMESPACE